Decisions When You Buy Trimix

 Frequency of Sex

 Related to the above criteria, you’ll need to make a decision about or at least have a sense of your likely frequency of sexual activity when you buy Trimix.
 That includes partnered activity and masturbation – any activity that would require an erection via Trimix injection.
-If you plan to use every opportunity (3 times per week) that is safe as per the above, then that’s great!
-If you and your spouse only have sex occasionally, such as once per month, and you don’t plan to use it much more often than that, then that’s just as great!
+If you plan to use every opportunity (3 times per week) that is safe as per the above, that’s great!
+If you and your partner only have sex occasionally, such as once per month, and you don’t plan to use it much more often than that, then that’s just as great!
 Whatever works for you is fine!
 The important thing is to know, or at least have a good estimate, so that you can calculate how much you need, and make the best choice among the available sizes and vial quantities when you go to buy Trimix/have your prescription filled.

 History of Trimix Use